 Any fast foods containing logos are not to be brought into the lunchroom during school hours.
 Carbonated beverages are not allowed in any school lunchroom.
+Food deliveries are prohibited.

-FLOWERS AND GIFT DELIVERY
+FLOWERS, FOOD, AND GIFT DELIVERY

-Deliveries of flowers, balloons or gifts at all schools are prohibited.
+Deliveries of flowers, food, balloons or gifts at all schools are prohibited.